lopopolo/punchtop/stream-util/README.md

 # stream-util

-This crate provides mechanisms for canceling a [`Stream`](https://docs.rs/futures/0.1/futures/stream/trait.Stream.html) and draining an [`UnboundedReceiver`](https://docs.rs/futures/0.1/futures/sync/mpsc/struct.UnboundedReceiver.html).
+Crate `stream-util` provides mechanisms for canceling a [`Stream`](https://docs.rs/futures/0.1/futures/stream/trait.Stream.html) and draining an [`UnboundedReceiver`](https://docs.rs/futures/0.1/futures/sync/mpsc/struct.UnboundedReceiver.html).

 ## Usage

-To use this crate, add stream-util as a dependency to your project's Cargo.toml:
+To use this crate, add `stream-util` as a dependency to your project's `Cargo.toml`:

 ```toml
 [dependencies]